 RISK OF FIRE OR EXPLOSION

-- Do not recharge, disassemble, or dispose of in fire. - 1.
+- Do not recharge or disassemble the battery, or dispose of it in fire. - 1.
 Locate the RTC battery holder on the control board of the control unit. - 2.
 Pull from the handle next to the text RTC BAT.